-In this post we will see how to convert pdf to image using Python language.
-We will use here pdf2image module for extracting image from pdf file and convert to image file.
+In this post you will see how to convert pdf to image using Python language.
+I will use here pdf2image module for extracting image from pdf file and convert to image file.

 Though there are number of tools available for converting pdf to image file but still you may need to convert pdf using programming language for certain situations.
-Here we are going to use pdf2image library in Python 3 for converting image.
+Here I am going to use pdf2image library in Python 3 for converting image.